Shark Tank Season 16 Episode 11

 Sharks and the Business Owners (Image Source – Instagram_@sharktankabc)

-Shark Tank season 16, episode featured entrepreneurs with creative ideas and exciting products, which include a portable three-in-one charger, a DIY electric vehicle kit, a take-home sweet potato pie and indoor bumper cars for kids.
-This episode was so much fun as every entrepreneur had the most unique way to present the pitch.
-Another exciting segment was the success story of Dude Wipes which is one of the most successful companies today which got backed on the Shark Tank,
+Shark Tank season 16, episode featured entrepreneurs with creative ideas and exciting products, which include a portable three-in-one charger, a DIY electric vehicle kit, a take-home sweet potato pie, and indoor bumper cars for kids.
+This episode was so much fun, as every entrepreneur had the most unique way to present the pitch.
+Another exciting segment was the success story of Dude Wipes, one of the most successful companies today that got backed on the Shark Tank.

 FlaminGo